sethvs/sthMailProfile/docs/en-us/New-sthMailProfile.md

 ### -Credential
 Specifies a credential of the user account that has permission to perform this action.

+Value can be a PSCredential object, or an array of two elements, where the first element is username, and the second - is password, i.e. @('UserName','Password').

+If value is in the form of array, it will be converted to PSCredential.

 ```yaml
 Type: PSCredential
 Parameter Sets: ProfileNameCredential, ProfileFilePathCredential